 Character restaurants, bars, and hotels have also helped turned this once small fishing village into the urban and contemporary capital of Lanzarote it is today.

-While many prefer to taking a scenic walk through Arrecife, the tourist train offers the easiest access to city attractions in the shortest amount of time.
+While many visitors prefer to taking scenic walks through Arrecife, the tourist train offers the easiest access to the city’s attractions in the shortest amount of time.

 City Sightseeing Train